Skip to content

 Only non-empty scalar fields replace the built-in values.
 MCP servers merge by name.

-Configure an API-key provider
+Configure wrapped API-key providers

 [providers.openrouter]